emboldagency/docker-php/README.md

 ### Manual Template Updates

 Commit and push any changes to git, then do `coder templates push php` to push the template up to Coder.

+Note: During testing, you can set `--activate=false` to push the template without marking it as the latest version, so new workspaces won't be prompted to update.